 Where to eat: The Blue Point, Kimballs, Aqua

-If you'd like to plan a day trip, weekend getaway, or road trip on the East Coast USA, pin it for later.
+If you want to visit some less touristy hidden gems on the East Coast USA, pin it for later.